sparks-baird/xtal2png/reports/paper.md

 # Summary

-The latest advances in machine learning are often in natural language such as with long short-term memory networks (LSTMs) and transformers or image processing such as with generative adversarial networks (GANs), variational autoencoders (VAEs), and guided diffusion models. `xtal2png` encodes and decodes crystal structures via PNG
+The latest advances in machine learning are often in natural language processing such as with long short-term memory networks (LSTMs) and transformers or image processing such as with generative adversarial networks (GANs), variational autoencoders (VAEs), and guided diffusion models. `xtal2png` encodes and decodes crystal structures via PNG